Financing water supply, sanitation and hygiene for a clean, green and healthy Pakistan

 This step change in approach is necessary not just as a response to the pandemic, which requires rigorous and regular handwashing with soap as a key preventative measure, but also to address the steep challenges facing the water sector more broadly.
 This includes availability of fresh water, which is threatened by a combination of high population growth, urbanisation, industrialisation and climate change.
 Rivers, lakes, wetlands and the Indus Delta are in rapid decline because of excessive withdrawals and widespread pollution, while severe groundwater depletion is evident, particularly in Lahore, Quetta and parts of southern Punjab.

 The national financing gap for WASH is huge, and progress too slow

 WHO/UNICEF data estimate that 126 million people in Pakistan live without access to safe water, 166 million without safely managed sanitation, and basic hygiene – a critical need during the COVID-19 pandemic as a first line of defence – is only available to 60% of households.
 Progress in delivering the essential services of safe WASH is not happening fast enough.
-And progress made – and, similarly, the challenges ahead – are very different across different provinces, as Figure 2 on p12 of our report shows.
+And progress made – and, similarly, the challenges ahead – are very different across different provinces.

 Our analysis identifies a major national financing gap for reaching everyone, everywhere in Pakistan.
 The total cost of achieving SDG 6 targets 6.1 and 6.2 in the country is estimated at US$12.3 billion a year, with $7 billion needed for capital investment (new and replacement infrastructure) and $5.3 billion in operations and maintenance.
 The annual total WASH budget, however, is just $1.1 billion (as of 2017), of which the Government provided $973.4 million.